 Joining impact investors such as DOB Equity and Incofin, CFC provided a 7-year loan giving TSA the ability to scale up and accelerate its business model to include more farmers and improve the quantity and quality of nuts and sesame oil exported.
 With CFC's support, TSA expects to reach an additional 10,000 of smallholder suppliers, of which 30% women.
-The average annual net income of smallholders is expected to increase from USD 750 to USD 980 with about 400 new jobs created opportunities to improve social and environmental performance.
+The average annual net income of smallholders is expected to increase from USD 750 to USD 980 with about 400 new jobs created.